-Paragraph 5 of resolution 16/18, which lays down a series of actions to be taken by states 'to foster a domestic environment of religious tolerance, is taken almost verbatim from the OIC Secretary-General's statement at the Council's 15th session (see box 1).
+Paragraph 5 of resolution 16/18, which lays down a series of actions to be taken by states 'to foster a domestic environment of religious tolerance,' is taken almost verbatim from the OIC Secretary-General's statement at the Council's 15th session (see box 1).

-For the OIC (specifically, at the time, Pakistan and Turkey), the key provisions in this 'action plan' are contained in paragraph 5(f), which calls on states to adopt 'measures to criminalize incitement to imminent violence based on religion or belief," and paragraph 5(e), which underscores the importance of political and religious leaders 'speaking out against intolerance, including advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence.'
-These key points are supported by operative paragraph 3, through which the Council 'condemns any advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence, whether it involves the use of print, audio-visual or electronic media or any other means.
+For the OIC (specifically, at the time, Pakistan and Turkey), the key provisions in this 'action plan' are contained in paragraph 5(f), which calls on states to adopt 'measures to criminalize incitement to imminent violence based on religion or belief,' and paragraph 5(e), which underscores the importance of political and religious leaders 'speaking out against intolerance, including advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence.'
+These key points are supported by operative paragraph 3, through which the Council 'condemns any advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence, whether it involves the use of print, audio-visual or electronic media or any other means.'

 For its part, the West (specifically, at the time, the UK and the US), could accept 5(f) because it placed a high threshold on permissible legal limitations of freedom of expression (only speech inciting imminent violence should be criminalised - in line with US law) and 5(e) because they agreed on the importance of encouraging political and religious leaders to speak out against intolerance.
 But they also required the overall text to be 'balanced' through the inclusion of an explicit reference to the positive role of freedom of expression in combatting intolerance.
-This became paragraph 5(h) in which the UN recognises that an 'open, constructive and respectful debate of ideas, as well Some take the view that, to encourage tolerance, some hateful as interfaith and intercultural dialogue at the local, national and international levels, can play a positive role in combatting religious hatred, incitement and violence.'
+This became paragraph 5(h) in which the UN recognises that an 'open, constructive and respectful debate of ideas, as well as interfaith and intercultural dialogue at the local, national and international levels, can play a positive role in combatting religious hatred, incitement and violence.'
 This view was repeated in operative paragraph 4.

-This broad Western stance was further supplemented by preambular paragraphs 2, 3 and 4, and operative paragraph 6 which reaffirm the importance of freedom of religion or and false ideas tend to fade away; perhaps not instantly, but belief and freedom of opinion and expression, and of nondiscrimination and equal and effective protection before the law.
+This broad Western stance was further supplemented by preambular paragraphs 2, 3 and 4, and operative paragraph 6 which reaffirm the importance of freedom of religion or belief and freedom of opinion and expression, and of non-discrimination and equal and effective protection before the law.